- Any business owner or self-employed individual, with or without employees, can contribute to a SEP IRA.

-But in this case, IF you qualify for both accounts, the solo 401k is almost always the better choice.
+But in this case, if you don’t have any employees and you qualify for both accounts, the solo 401k is almost always the better choice.

 - A solo 401k has a Roth Option while a SEP IRA does not.

-- They both have the same contribution limit of $61,000, but with a solo 401k, you can contribute both as the employer and as the employee with a solo 401k.
+- They both have the same contribution limit of $61,000 for 2022 and $66,000 for 2023, but with a solo 401k, you can contribute both as the employer and as the employee with a solo 401k.
 With a SEP IRA, you can only contribute employer compensation.

 - As a result, you can maximize a solo 401k with less money than you can with a SEP IRA.